calebdickinson/DickinsonComprehensiveClimateClassification/README.md

 For example, why do people live in greenland when a place like Nuuk, Greenland is an ET or tundra climate on the Koppen scale?

-In our system, Nuuk, Greenland, is considered temperate with mild summers.
+In our system, Nuuk, Greenland, is considered temperate with cold summers.

 This means that the average temperature of the coldest month is between 10 and 30 degrees Fahrenheit (sue me).